Limitations of Azure Cloud Shell

 Bash or PowerShell running within that session.
 Switching between Bash or PowerShell using the menu

-restarts the Cloud Shell session and terminate the existing session.
+terminates the existing session and starts a new Cloud Shell instance.
 To avoid losing your current

 session, you can run